GeoscienceAustralia/ptha/ptha_access/README.Rmd

 ## Interpreting exceedance rate information

-The stage exceedance rates will vary in space depending on the sites exposure to tsunami from events in our PTHA.
-There is also a tendency for the tsunami size to increase in shallower water, due to energy flux conservation.
+The stage exceedance rates vary from site to site, depending on exposure to earthquake-generated tsunamis.
+There is a tendency for the tsunami size to increase in shallower water, which is a well known property of ocean waves related to energy flux conservation.

+The model results are not expected to be accurate everywhere, but **in general results far offshore and in deep water are expected to be higher quality than nearshore results**.
+The reasons are:

+* Our tsunami model has a spatial grid size of 1 arc minute (around 1.8 km), and is run on relatively coarse elevation data (a combination of the GA250 product, and GEBCO 2014).
+While appropriate for modelling oceanic-scale tsunami propagation, it is not expected to accurately model tsunamis near the coast and in shallow waters.

-The user must be aware that in some regions our coarse resolution model (1 arc minute) and elevation data (GA250/GEBCO2014) may have insufficient resolution or accuracy to model the tsunami well.
-Furthermore, at some locations some modelled waves will violate the assumptions underlying our linear tsunami model.
-A priori we expect the model performance to be poorer close to the coast and in shallower waters. **For modelling purposes we strongly encourage the use of points well offshore in deep water** (preferably with wave heights of interest not exceeding a few percent of the water depth).
-To help ensure such points are available, the current PTHA includes points along a 1000m depth contour and gridded lon-lat points extending well offshore, in addition to the 100m depth contour points.
+* At locations where wave heights become an appreciable fraction of the water depth, the modelled waves will violate the assumptions underlying our linear tsunami model.
+This is most likely to be a problem in shallow waters where the tsunami wave height becomes non-negligable compared with the water depth.

+Because of this, **for modelling purposes we strongly encourage the use of points well offshore in deep water** (preferably with wave heights of interest not exceeding a few percent of the water depth).
+Nearshore points should only be used as a rough guide to possible tsunami wave heights, and should be refined in future using higher resolution models and data.

+The above points might lead non-specialist to question the point of this PTHA, given that for risk management purposes the tsunami inundation is of most interest.
+The key reason for developing an 'offshore' PTHA is that it provides essential input input data to support the high-resolution models required for tsunami risk management.
+The tsunami scenarios and associated exceedance rates provided in this PTHA will be used as 'boundary conditions' to drive the site-specific high resolution tsunami inundation models.

 # Obtaining detailed information on earthquake events, tsunami initial conditions, and wave time-series

-It is possible to obtain initial conditions and time-series for every event in our analysis.
-Combined with the exceedance rate modelling, such inputs can be used to drive local scale tsunami hazard assessments (i.e. studies which model actual tsunami inundation).
+For every event in our analysis we provide earthquake information, tsunami initial conditions, and wave time-series at every hazard point.
+Combined with the exceedance rate modelling, such inputs can be used to drive local scale tsunami hazard assessments (i.e. studies which model tsunami inundation).

-However, doing this requires interacting with our files via the NCI server, generally using R code.
-The steps are described below.
-Unfortunately they may be difficult for users who are inexperienced in scientific programming and linux (and even more advanced users may have difficulties, e.g. in building netcdf from source).
-Users doing hazard studies in Australia should alternatively contact Geoscience Australia directly for assistence in obtaining the information they require (gareth.davies@ga.gov.au).
+To access these results the user needs to interact with our files via the NCI THREDDS server.
+We provide R script to facilitate this, and the process is described below.
+Unfortunately the process may be challenging for users with limited experience in scientific programming and linux.
+Users doing tsunami hazard studies **in Australia** can alternatively contact Geoscience Australia directly if they have difficulty with any of these steps (please email Gareth Davies at gareth.davies@ga.gov.au).

 ## **Installation**